Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_operators.md

 | not in    | Returns True if a sequence with the specified value is not present in the object | x not in y    |

 ## Jaclang Bitwise Operators
-Bitwise operators are used to compare (binary) numbers:
+Bitwise operators are used to compare (binary) numbers.

 | Operator | Name               | Description                                                                   | Example   |
 |----------|--------------------|-------------------------------------------------------------------------------|-----------|